 - 2. Write a C Program to convert and print a given valid parenthesized infix arithmetic expression to postfix expression.
-The expression consists of single character operands and the binary operators + (plus), (minus), (multiply) and / (divide).
+The expression consists of single character operands and the binary operators + (plus), (minus), \ (multiply) and / (divide).

-- 3. Write a C Program to evaluate a valid suffix/postfix expression using stack.
-Assume that the suffix/postfix expression is read as a single line consisting of non-negative single digit operands and binary arithmetic operators.
-The arithmetic operators are + (add), (subtract), (multiply) and / (divide).

-- 4. Write C program using recursive function
+- 3. Write C program using recursive function

 - a.
 To find the nth factorial

 - b.
 To print the nth Fibonacci number

 - c.
-To solve Towers of Hanoi problem.
+To solve Tower of Hanoi problem

-- 5. Write C Program to simulate the working of a queue of integers using arrays.
+- 4. Write C Program to simulate the working of a queue of integers using arrays.
 Provide the following operations:

 - a.
 Insert

 - b.
 Delete

 - c.
 Display

-- 6. Implement a C Program to simulate the working of a circular queue of integers using an array.
+- 5. Implement a C Program to simulate the working of a circular queue of integers using an array.
 Provide the following operations:

 - a.
 Insert

 - b.
 Delete

 - c.
 Display

+- 6. Implement a menu driven program in c for the following operation on Singly Linked List (SLL) of student Data with the fields: USN, Name, Branch, Sem

+- a.
+Create a SLL of N students Data.

+- b.
+Display the status of SLL and count the number of nodes

+- c. perform insertion at the beginning/end of SLL.

+- d. perform Deletion at the beginning /end of SLL.

+- e.
+Exit
-- 7. Implement a menu driven program in c for the following operation on Singly Linked List (SLL) of student Data with the fields: USN, Name, Branch, Sem - a.
-Create a SLL of N students Data. - b.
-Display the status of SLL and count the number of nodes - c. perform insertion at the beginning/end of SLL. - d. perform Deletion at the beginning /end of SLL. - e.
-Exit - 8.
-Implement Recursive Binary search and Linear search and determine the time required to search an element.
-Repeat the experiment for different values of n, the number of elements in the list to be searched. - 9. a.
-Sort a given set of elements using Selection sort method and determine the time required to sort the elements. b.Implement Pattern-Matching using Brute Force technique. - 10. a.
-Print all the nodes reachable from a given starting node in a digraph using BFS method. b.Check whether a given graph is connected or not using DFS method. - 11. a.
-Implement Horspool algorithm for String Matching. b.
-Compute the transitive closure of a given directed graph using Warshall's algorithm. - 12.
-Implement Floyd's algorithm for the All-Pairs- Shortest-Paths Problem.

-13. Find Minimum Cost Spanning Tree of a given undirected graph using Prim's algorithm.
+- 7. Implement Recursive Binary search and Linear search and determine the time required to search an element.
+Repeat the experiment for different values of n, the number of elements in the list to be searched. - 8.
+Sort a given set of elements using Selection sort method and determine the time required to sort the elements. - 9.
+Implement Pattern-Matching using Brute Force technique. - 10.
+Write a program to print all the nodes reachable from a given starting node in a digraph using BFS method. - 11.
+Write a program check whether a given graph is connected or not using DFS method. - 12.
+Implement Horspool algorithm for String Matching. - 13.
+Compute the transitive closure of a given directed graph using Warshall's algorithm - 14.
+Implement Floyd's algorithm for the All-Pairs- Shortest-Paths Problem. - 15.
+Find Minimum Cost Spanning Tree of a given undirected graph using Prim's algorithm. - 16.
+From a given vertex in a weighted connected graph, find shortest paths to other vertices using Dijkstra's algorithm.

-14. Find Minimum Cost Spanning Tree of a given undirected graph using Kruskal's algorithm.

-15. From a given vertex in a weighted connected graph, find shortest paths to other vertices using Dijkstra's algorithm.

-CO: Design algorithm using various technique with appropriate data structures for a given problem.
+CO: Design algorithms using various techniques with appropriate data structures for a given problem

-CO's PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12
+CO's PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8

-CO 3 2 2 - 1 1 - - 1 - - -
+CO1 2 2 3 - 1 - - 1

-3 Strong: 2 Madium: 1 Law

-3-Strong; 2-Medium; 1-Low
+3-Strong; 2-Medium ; 1-Low

-Course Code : P20MHU28Semester : IIL - T - P : 0 : 0 : 2Course Title : Technical SkillsCredits : 1Contact Period : 26 Hrs, Exam: 3 HrsWeightage : CIE : 50% SEE : 50%
+Course Code : P22MCA29 Semester : II L-T-P:0:0:2 Course Title: Technical Seminar Credits: 1 Cont act Period : 2 Hrs/Week Weightage : CIE : 100%